ricn/ricn.github.io/_drafts/full-text-search-for-attachments-with-rails-and-elasticsearch.markdown

 Now is the time to setup the uploader and integrate our Document model with Elasticsearch:
 {% highlight ruby %}
+class Document < ActiveRecord::Base
+  # We're mounting the uploader the document_attachment attribute.
+  # This attribute will store the path to the attachment.
+  mount_uploader :document_attachment, DocumentAttachmentUploader

+  # Setting up ElasticSearch integration
+  include Tire::Model::Search
+  include Tire::Model::Callbacks

+  mapping _source: { excludes: ['attachment'] } do
+    indexes :id, type: 'integer'
+    indexes :title
+    indexes :attachment, type: 'attachment' end

+  def attachment
+    path_to_attachment = document_attachment.file.file
+    Base64.encode64(open(path_to_attachment) { |file| file.read })
+  end

+  def to_indexed_json
+    to_json(methods: [:attachment])
+  end
+end
 {% endhighlight %}

+The first thing we do in the model is to mount the uploader with the document_attachment attribute.
+After that we include Tire to make the integration with ElasticSearch work.
+After that we setup a mapping block which describes what and how we should index and store our data in ElasticSearch.
+Note that we exclude that attachment in the beginning of the block.
+We do this because we don't want to store the actual content of the file in the index because that will make your index grow very fast.
+However, this doesn't mean the content won't be indexed.
+The other lines in the block just specifices what we want to index and what type they should be.
+The attachment type is not available in ElasticSearch by default but we got it by installing the attachment type plugin.

+Next we have defined a attachment method.
+ElastichSearch requires that we send the file content as a Base64 encoded string so the method fixes that.
+After that we have specified a method that returns the actual json that will be posted to ElasticSearch and we have specified that the result of the attachment method should be included.